LeePresswood/neato/docs/implementation_plan.md

 - **Velocity Bonus**: Reward moving *fast* (requires running).
 - **Jump Penalty**: Slight penalty for jumping to prevent "bunny hopping" unless necessary?
 (Maybe wait on this).

+### 4. Training Checkpoints
+**Problem**: Training takes a long time and can't be paused/resumed.
+**Solution**: Implement `neat.Checkpointer`.
+- Save population state every 1-5 generations.
+- On startup, check for existing checkpoints and restore if found.
+- Allows stopping for the night and resuming exactly where we left off.

 ## Verification Plan

 ### Automated Tests